 - European Values Study 2017: Romania – Hungarian minority, ZA7550, v1-0-0, doi:10.4232/1.13562.

-Data published after the Full release of October 2020:
+Data published after the Full release of October 2020 (integrated into the final release):

 - European Values Study 2017: Ukraine, ZA7539, v1-0-0, doi:10.4232/1.13714.